RHHD Doula Services

 RHHD Health Equity Fund

 Doula support has been an important intervention method to provide connection and health education to pregnant mothers.
+Existing literature has shown that:

 ● 22 percent lower odds of preterm birth (AOR 0.77 [95% CI0.61–0.96])